MojRoid/RESUME/Moj Abubakr - resume.md

 - Took an active lead position, engaging with product roadmap, discovery and planning.
 - Actively participated in the restaurant software, hardware and deployment strategies.
 - Rebuilt the legacy Bluetooth printer code (which is used to print order receipts) into a library written entirely in Kotlin.
 - Led development on a WebSocket backed library to provide real-time connection with the backend servers to both eliminate the need for polling and it's associated polling delay.
-This reduced server load by more than 60%+ and showed new orders to restaurants up-to 15 seconds quicker.
+This reduced server load by more than 60%+ and showed new orders to restaurants up to 15 seconds quicker.
 - Improved and simplified the feature flagging, variant experimentation and analytics tracking setup, making it easier and quicker to use.
 - Other features implemented include Marketplace+ support, code-base modularization to better improve architecture as well as several other product enhancements and features.
 - Converted the vast majority of the app from Java to Kotlin.